Sitara Ayaz

-Sitara Ayaz (ستارہ ایاز) is a Pakistani politician and a member of Senate of Pakistan, representing Awami National Party.
+Senator Sitara Ayaz (ستارہ ایاز) is a Pakistani politician and was member of Senate of Pakistan from 2015 -2021.

+She is currently serving as the Secretary General of International Parliamentarians Congress.

 Education

 She has done BA from Jinnah College For Women in 1990.

 Political career

-She was elected to the Senate of Pakistan as a candidate of Awami National Party on reserved seat for women in 2015 Pakistani Senate election.
+She was elected to the Senate of Pakistan as a candidate of Awami National Party on reserved seat for women in the 2015 Pakistani Senate election.